JAMATX38/Homework-14/README.md

 ## Known Bugs

 I am having trouble starting MySQL, I have navigated through the docs, used google and searched stackoverflow.
 I cannot seem to find a solution to help me start MySQL.
 I have a feeling that it is something staring right at me but I am a little delerious right now.
 It is 3am and I have been working on Homework since 7am.
 I am behind on Homeworks and needed to get them done by 12am.
 As you can see that didnt happen because of some issues I have had with other apps.
+But I have to push forward and get the last Homework turned in no matter what.
+I have never cried over anything like this before and do not know why I am telling you this but it feels better to get it out.
+Bootcamp has been VERY hard.
+My personal life took a turn for the worse about 3 weeks in.
+I am also in the process of moving cities for work but that might be voided depending on me completing this course.
+I realize that my procrastination has really hindered my chances to graduate from this course and trust me its really hitting me now.
+I have now at least learned how to study, learn and take notes at this level!
+I only recently got my GED after being in the Natural/Organic food indusrtry for 20 years.
+I am just really proud of my self that I made it this far and I am going to continue to get these homeworks turned in no matter what.
 This is the first app today I didnt get fully working.
 This really bothers me and gives me a great deal of anxiety because I need to get a letter grade to recieve my certificate for the Bootcamp.
 I know the app isnt working but I do have the correct syntax, I am using all the packages that are called for and I am using the correct technologies that this Homework requires.
 I also beefed up the ReadMe to compensate for my short comings on the deployment of the APP.
 I do however realize that an incomplete might be a possability and that could stop me from recieving my Certificate.
-I appreciate your time on this long read!
+I apologize for this long ReadMe, I had to tell someone all of this.
+Thank you for your time and good luck to you!